TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralInformation/Index.rst

 code quality varies greatly.
 Some extensions show a very high level of code quality, while others have been written by amateurs.
-Most of the known security issues in TYPO3 have been found in these extensions, which are not part of the core system.
+Most of the known security issues in TYPO3 have been found in these extensions, which are not part of the Core system.

 .. _security-announcement-updates: